 Building confidence, Overcoming fear of speaking in public, and grooming leadership: these are just among the many exhilarating journeys you hop onto as a Toastmaster.

-Abiy Shimelis is a Civil-Environmental Engineer by training who currently works in development communication striving to ensure creative enterprising contributes towards a more inclusive, transparent and impactful social development.
+At the time of this conversation Abiy Shimelis was a Civil-Environmental Engineer by training who currently works in development communication striving to ensure creative enterprising contributes towards a more inclusive, transparent and impactful social development.
 He is the Co-founder of Addis Sustainable Life S.C and the Country Coordinator of African Art for Peace Initiative (AAPI) Ethiopia